qianghuangwhu/benchtemp/README.md

 upper_u = sources.max + 1
 destinations = destinations + upper_u
 ```
-For non-bipartite graph, BenchTeMP will factorize the concatenation of source node array and
+For non-bipartite graph, BenchTemp will factorize the concatenation of source node array and
 the destination node array.

 ```python